 Today I will share with you a mix of what I learned about IBS pain relief techniques.

-Actually, these techniques helped me to control my IBS attacks 90% of the time.
+These techniques helped me to control my IBS attacks 90% of the time.

 This is an IN-DEPTH guide combined with disease-experience and research-based data.
 From a gut doctor who has IBS.

 Also, this guide is evidence-based, helping you to put realistic expectations; Away from lots of crap found on the internet.

 To be more specific, I only focused on IBS pain relief.
 Soon, I will publish in-depth guides for treating IBS diarrhea, constipation, bloating, and gas.

 I divided this guide into 2 main parts: